 The Collective is all about community, so in this series, we introduce you to some of the incredible members who are representing for the gyal dem and learning to live their best lives through health and fitness.
 Meet Bernita – a project manager who joined the Collective in April 2018, and is now based in St Croix, Virgin Islands.
-She’s currently training for the London Marathon in April.
+She’s currently training for the London Marathon.

 Why do you run?

 I started running when I moved to London, and it became a form of exercise and way to meet people.
 However, the purpose of running for me has evolved as it helps clear my head and is becoming a key part of maintaining my mental health.

 While I don’t have a favourite song, I definitely favour soca playlists when running.
 Keeps me up beat and helps push through.